 - Future skills and job creation through renewable energy in Turkey (Turkish version)

-- Improving air quality and reducing health costs through renewable energy in Turkey
+- Improving people’s health and unburdening the health system through renewable energy in Turkey

 - Securing Turkey’s energy supply security and balancing the current account deficit through renewable energy

 The studies show how the implementation of renewable energy resources can have a positive impact on job creation, industrial development, health and supply security.

 Turkey can significantly boost gross employment by increasing the share of renewables.
 Up to 61,400 full-time equivalent jobs (FTE employment2 ) in the solar sector and 147,700 in the wind sector can be created nationally through the power sector transformation between 2018 and 2028.
 Over that ten-year period each additional MW in wind energy production leads to increased employment of 6.3 full-time equivalent workers across the entire value chain.
 Across the solar value chain each additional MW leads to an increased employment of 2.5 fulltime equivalent workers.
 While the expected growth of Turkey’s wind and solar power producers will increase the demand for high-skilled jobs, middle-skilled workers are the main beneficiaries of job creation across the whole wind and solar value chains, with 55 % of job additions in this labour segment.